bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Aaron van Wirdum: 00:33:06

 We have a solution for that though.
-You can use child pays for parent shorts.
+You can use child pays for parent, Sjors.

 Sjors Provoost: 00:33:11